-Dear Sherri:
+Dear Anne:

-The following sets forth the actuarial valuation of the Anne Arundel County Police Service Retirement Plan as of January 1, 2020.
-Section I of the report provides a summary while Sections II through VI contain the development of the County's contribution for the 2021 fiscal year along with a summary of the census and asset data, plan provisions, assumptions and actuarial methods.
+The following sets forth the actuarial valuation of the Anne Arundel County Police Service Retirement Plan as of January 1, 2021.
+Section I of the report provides a summary while Sections II through VI contain the development of the County's contribution for the 2022 fiscal year along with a summary of the census and asset data, plan provisions, assumptions and actuarial methods.
 Section VII provides a glossary of many of the terms used in this report.
-The appendices of the report provide information on plan funding as well as a ten-year projection of benefit payments, a discussion on risk and a summary of major legislative changes.
+The appendices of the report provide information on plan funding as well as a ten-year projection of benefit payments, a discussion of risk metrics in accordance with ASOP 51, and a summary of major legislative changes.